Chromium(II) acetate: Preparation

-This method provides anhydrous derivatives in a straightforward manner.
+Reactions

-Because it is so easily prepared, Cr2(OAc)4(H2O)2 is a starting material for other chromium(II) compounds.
+Chromium(II) acetate is a starting material for other chromium(II) compounds.
+For example, it reacts with acetylacetone to give chromous acetylacetonate:

 Also, many analogues have been prepared using other carboxylic acids in place of acetate and using different bases in place of the water.

-Applications

-Chromium(II) acetate has few practical applications.
-It has been used to dehalogenate organic compounds such as α-bromoketones and chlorohydrins.
+Chromium(II) acetate has been used to dehalogenate organic compounds such as α-bromoketones and chlorohydrins.
 The reactions appear to proceed via 1e− steps, and rearrangement products are sometimes observed.

-Because the compound is a good reducing agent, it will reduce the O2 found in air and can be used as an oxygen scrubber.